Carisbrooke Castle: Early history

 The site of Carisbrooke Castle may have been occupied in pre-Roman times.
 A ruined wall suggests that there was a building there in late Roman times.
 The Anglo-Saxon Chronicle mentions that Wihtgar, cousin of King Cynric of Wessex, died in AD 544, and was buried there.
 The Jutes may have taken over the fort by the late 7th century.
 An Anglo-Saxon stronghold occupied the site during the 8th century.
-Around 1000, a wall was built around the hill as a defence against Viking raids.
+Around AD 1000, a wall was built around the hill as a defence against Viking raids.

 Later history

 From 1100 the castle remained in the possession of Richard de Redvers' family, and over the next two centuries his descendants improved the castle with stone walls, towers and a keep.
 In 1293, Countess Isabella de Fortibus, the last Redvers resident, sold the castle to Edward I. From then on, its governance was entrusted to wardens as representatives of the crown.

 In 1377, in the reign of Richard II the castle was unsuccessfully attacked by the French.
 It was reputedly saved by local hero Peter de Heyno who shot the French commander.
 Anthony Woodville, Lord Scales, later Earl Rivers, obtained a grant of the castle and rights of Lordship in 1467.
 He was responsible for the addition of the Woodville Gate, now known as the Entrance Gate.
-Woodville was killed by Richard III in 1483, but his brother Edward Woodville was given control of the castle on the accession of Henry VII in 1485.
+Woodville was killed by Richard III in 1483, but his brother Edward Woodville, Lord Scales was given control of the castle on the accession of Henry VII in 1485.

 The keep was added to the castle in the reign of Henry I, and in the reign of Elizabeth I, when the Spanish Armada was expected, it was surrounded by additional fortifications by Sir George Carey, who had been appointed Governor of the Isle of Wight in 1583.
 Carey later commissioned the Italian engineer Federigo Giambelli (or Genebelli) to make more substantial improvements to the defences.
 Starting in 1597, Giambelli constructed a modern trace Italienne fortification, a squat rampart and ditch supported at intervals by powerful bastions, which completely surrounded the old castle and bailey.
 The new fortification was mostly completed by 1600 at the cost of £4,000.

 Charles I was imprisoned here for fourteen months before his execution in 1649.
 Afterwards his two youngest children were confined in the castle, and Princess Elizabeth died there.
 From 1896 to 1944, it was the home of Princess Beatrice, daughter of Queen Victoria, as Governor of the Isle of Wight.
 It is now under the control of English Heritage.

 The castle is located above, and to the south of, Carisbrooke village centre.

 In 2007, English Heritage opened a holiday flat inside the castle, in converted former staff quarters.
 The castle received 131,358 visitors during 2019.